Chiung Yao: Reception

 Chiung Yao's romance novels were very well received in Taiwan, and by the 1990s, she was also one of the best-selling authors in China.
 She has since been enormously popular throughout the Chinese-speaking world.
 Chiung Yao's readership and viewership are predominantly female, owing to her emphasis on the feelings of young women.
 Her biggest sellers are Outside the Window and Deep Is the Courtyard (1969), which have been repeatedly reprinted.
-She is often regarded as the most popular romance novelist in the Chinese-speaking world.
+She is often regarded as among the most popular and foremost contemporary romance novelists in the Chinese-speaking world.

 Her novels have been praised for the prose, the poetry that is part of her earlier works, and the literary allusions of their titles.
 The Columbia Companion to Modern East Asian Literature states the novels are sometimes described as "morbid", as some feature socially or ethically questionable romantic relationships (e.g. between teacher and student).
 Her romance novels and their film adaptions have been criticized for their melodramatic plotlines and long-winded dialogues.